 Proposal Coordinator Salary Information

-According to PayScale.com, most proposal coordinators earned between $36,872 and $72,615 as of January 2016.
+According to PayScale.com, most proposal coordinators earned between $41,000 and $74,000 as of August 2019.
 Salary varied by several factors, such as place of employment, industry, and experience.
-For example, those who worked in Arlington, Virginia, reported earning 27 percent above the national average, while proposal coordinators in San Diego, California reported earning 12 percent less.
+For example, those who worked in Houston, Texas, reported earning 16 percent above the national average, while proposal coordinators in Atlanta, Georgia reported earning 8 percent less.

 Proposal coordinators need to have a bachelor's degree in order to be competitive for entry-level positions.
 They can also benefit from a few years of experience working with proposals.
 The more education and experience a candidate has, the better their chances will be at getting a job in this field.